North Sea Jazz Festival, Rotterdam

 The festival focuses on jazz’s past, present and future.

-Alongside the jazz performances, many other genres are featured, such as blues, soul, funk, hip-hop, pop and more.
+Alongside the jazz performances, many other genres, such as blues, soul, funk, hip-hop, pop and more, are featured.

-The festival has grown over the years to a large international affair – from 9,000 visitors to 70,000 – but it still retains its intimate character.
+The festival has grown to a large international affair – from 9,000 visitors to 70,000 – but retains its intimate character.

 You can find all kinds of properties here, from apartment hotels and one-star to luxury five-star hotels.